reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 }
 ```

-All we're doing here is calling the remarkable library.
+All we're doing here is finding and calling the remarkable library.
 We need to convert `this.props.children` from React's wrapped text to a raw string that remarkable will understand so we explicitly call `toString()`.

 But there's a problem!
 Our rendered comments look like this in the browser: "`<p>`This is `<em>`another`</em>` comment`</p>`".
 We want those tags to actually render as HTML.